calderete/the-cult-of-life/pages/text/the_warriors_way.md

-"The _Eternal Alliance_ protects the worthy and it is the _Xi'ro'gradexa_ that raises the warriors that protect" said the statue's plaque, Neta Domiata was standing in front of the _Voro Gata_ temple on the moon _E'repadie_ which orbited the _Sonovian_ homeworld of _Daratia_.
+"The _Eternal Alliance_ protects the worthy and it is the _Grid'os Uradda_ that raises the warriors that protect" said the statue's plaque, Neta Domiata was standing in front of the _Voro Gata_ temple on the moon _E'repadie_ which orbited the _Sonovian_ homeworld of _Daratia_.

 "Iron is abundant and strong, "